-- 9.8 The admission authority will also take account of the views of the head teacher in assessing the request.
-When informing the parent/carer of their decision on the year group the child should be admitted to, the admission authority will set out clearly the reasons for the decision. - 9.9 Where a request for admission outside the normal age group is approved, parent/carers should then submit an application for the year group it has been agreed is the most appropriate for the child.
+- the parent's/carer's views; - any information provided about the child's academic, social and emotional development; - where relevant, their medical history and the views of a medical professional; - whether they have previously been educated out of their normal age group; and - where applicable, whether they may naturally have fallen into a higher age group if it were not for being born early or late. - 10.8The admission authority will also take account of the views of the head teacher in assessing the request.
+When informing the parent/carer of their decision on the year group the child should be admitted to, the admission authority will set out clearly the reasons for the decision. - 10.9Where a request for admission outside the normal age group is approved, parent/carers should then submit an application for the year group it has been agreed is the most appropriate for the child.
 Parents/carers should make it clear in their application that an application out of the usual year group has been agreed.
 The application will then be considered in accordance with this admissions policy.
-The admission authority will not give the application lower priority on the basis that the child is being admitted out of their normal age group. - 9.10Where a request for admission outside the normal age group is rejected, parent/carers should apply in the usual way for their child to join their correct age group.
-Should parents/carers disagree with a decision to refuse their request, they should put their complaint in writing and follow the admission authority's complaints policy. - 9.11Applications can be made at any time in the current school year, by application form available from the school or from the East Riding School Admissions team.
-Residents of other local authority areas should instead apply to their 'home' local authority.
-Applicants may request support from the school in making an application.
-There is no additional 'Supplementary Information Form' required to apply for a school place at any school covered by this policy. - 9.12When making an application, parent/carers are advised to supply any additional information that may be required to the admission authority by providing this information in writing direct to the school or by emailing schooladmissions@eastriding.gov.uk with the child's details.
-It is advised that parent/carers submit any additional information that may be relevant to the oversubscription criteria contained in Section 6 of this policy. - 9.13Applications will be considered in order of the date on which the application is received.
-If more than one in-year application for the same year group at the same school are received at the same time, the oversubscription criteria will be used to prioritise the children if places cannot be offered to all applicants. - 9.14Any school's resources, such as teachers and classrooms, have to be used carefully to ensure the best possible standards for education and a safe environment.
-If no limit were set on the number of children that can go to a school each year these standards could not be maintained.
-Infant Class Size legislation may also limit the number of pupils that can be admitted in Reception, Year 1 and Year 2.
+The admission authority will not give the application lower priority on the basis that the child is being admitted out of their normal age group. - 10.10 Where a request for admission outside the normal age group is rejected, parent/carers should apply in the usual way for their child to join their correct age group.
+Should parents/carers disagree with a decision to refuse their request, they should put their complaint in writing and follow the admission authority's complaints policy. - 10.11 Applications should be made by the closing date for applications which is 31 March 2025.
+Applications should be made directly to the school in all cases as applications are not coordinated through the local authority.
+Applications can be made by completing a form on the school website, by completing a form in the back of the school prospectus, or at www.logonmoveon.co.uk - 10.12 When making an application, parent/carers are advised to supply any additional information that may be required by the admission authority by providing this information in writing attached to their application.
+It is advised that parent/carers submit any additional information that may be relevant to the oversubscription criteria contained in Section 6 of this policy. - 10.13 Any school's resources, such as teachers and classrooms, have to be used carefully to ensure the best possible standards for education and a safe environment.
+If no limit were set on the number of students that can go to a school each year these standards could not be maintained.